Capitalists for Capitalism

 There are several other principles of capitalism that deserve note as well, including:

-• Creating Value - Rather than relying on a conception of preordained value, there is a presumption that value is determined by what people reveal is valuable to themselves.
+Creating Value - Rather than relying on a conception of preordained value, there is a presumption that value is determined by what people reveal is valuable to themselves.
 There are some things that are objectively valuable, such as food, health, purpose, etc. But how to provide those for people, maximize that value, and more, Profit is a byproduct of creating value for others that did not exist before.
 Making money is different from taking money from others.

-• Opportunity to Create - Because individuals have agency and can determine what is most valuable for themselves, they have the opportunity to not only choose what to purchase, but also what they want to contribute.
+Opportunity to Create - Because individuals have agency and can determine what is most valuable for themselves, they have the opportunity to not only choose what to purchase, but also what they want to contribute.
 There is a presumption that people have the agency to start new businesses, improve existing ones, develop new products or services, and pursue opportunities that others do not see or believe in.
 Rather than certain jobs or industries being imposed on them, they get to seek out what they want to do.

-• 200 years ago, 85% of the world lived in extreme poverty, defined as less than $1 a day.
-As of 2024, that is now down to 9.2% and continues to decline.
-To put that in perspective, from 1990 until 2020, 128,000 people escaped abject poverty every day.
+200 years ago, 85% of the world lived in extreme poverty, defined as less than $1 a day.
+As of 2024, this is now down to 9.2% and continues to decline.
+To put that in perspective, between 1990 and 2020 alone, 128,000 people escaped abject poverty every day.

-• Global average life expectancy rose from 28.5 years in 1800 to 71 years in 2022.
+Global average life expectancy rose from 28.5 years in 1800 to 71 years in 2022.

-• In 1820, world literacy was 12%.
-In 2022, it was 87%.
+In 1820, world literacy was 12%.
+In 2022, this was 87%.

 There are ample examples to compare and contrast capitalist economic systems from non-capitalist systems over this time.
 After adopting capitalist policies and encouraging free trade and association, places like Hong Kong, Dubai, and Singapore grew significantly.
 What’s more, over the decades since the partition of Korea, the North has economically stagnated while the South has become one of the highest per-capita GDP’s in the world.

 The case for capitalism is not merely that it delivers the best results for people.
-It is also that capitalism provides for a process that respects the moral authority of every individual.
+It is also that it respects the moral authority of every individual.
 In 1759, almost two decades before he wrote The Wealth of Nations, Adam Smith wrote The Theory of Moral Sentiments.
 In it, he articulates how people respect one another in society through moral engagements.
-That each person is a unique agent with the ability to recognize and collaborate with others is what makes us human.
+That each person is a unique agent with the ability to recognize and collaborate with others, is what makes us human.
 This provides the moral basis for capitalism: every person has moral agency, which both means we are capable of showing respect for others and they have a moral claim to demand that we provide that respect in our engagements with them.
 This is not limited to mere politeness or manners, but extends to the most fundamental ways we interact with each other, including economic activities.
 This is where the free and voluntary nature of economic production and trade comes into play.
 Capitalism is premised upon the belief that each person has the freedom to choose what they want to accomplish in life and pursue it as they best see fit.

 Section 3.
-The Problem: Capitalists Against Capitalis
+The Problem: Capitalists Against Capitalism

 Given all of the positive impacts of capitalism on humanity and the fact that business leaders are the ones at the forefront of creating or at least seeing how this is done from the inside, why are business leaders themselves too often anti-capitalist?
 Here are a few reasons:

-• Some capitalists don’t understand capitalism as a system.
+Some capitalists don’t understand capitalism as a system.

-• Some capitalists are actively opposed to capitalism as a system.
+Some capitalists are actively opposed to capitalism as a system.
 Some are socialists because they feel guilty.

-• Some capitalists are scared to speak out for fear of being attacked.
+Some capitalists are scared to speak out for fear of being attacked.
 They keep their head down and pretend they have no role in defending the system in which they operate.

-• Some capitalists are not really practicing capitalism - they take money from others or use regulation and special privileges to protect themselves from competition instead of making money through new value creation.
+Some capitalists are not really practicing capitalism - they take money from others or use regulation and special privileges to protect themselves from competition instead of making money through new value creation.

-• Some capitalists are unprepared to defend capitalism effectively, lacking the arguments, analysis, or storytelling capabilities needed.
+Some capitalists are unprepared to defend capitalism effectively, lacking the arguments, analysis, or storytelling capabilities needed.

 Business leaders can’t assume that others will protect capitalism, whether society at large, the government, associations, or anyone else.
-The implications are significant for one simple reason: If capitalists don’t stand for capitalism, why would anyone else
+The implications are significant for one simple reason: If capitalists don’t stand for capitalism, why would anyone else?

-For those that are not yet sure of the benefits or importance of capitalism, there is a need to change the dominant, negative narrative of capitalism is a result of stories of bad actors being more commonplace than the majority of good actors.
+For those that are not yet sure of the benefits or importance of capitalism, there is a need to change the dominant, negative narrative that capitalism is a result of stories of bad actors being more commonplace than the majority of good actors.

 For those capitalists who are ill-equipped to defend the system they believe in, the danger is not abstract.
 This is an immediate problem for THEM because every successful company will run into regulatory and tax hurdles, and if they aren't equipped to defend themselves in a pro-liberty way, they'll fall into the trap of compromising with government.